 Many of the stones used in Victorian jewelry were believed to possess mystic powers.
 Superstition and occultism were popular among all classes, most especially during the later 19th century and jewelry was created to reflect such social trends.
 Amethysts were often worn surrounded by seed pearl borders and were believed to protect the wearer and bring good luck.
 Bloodstone was also popular, believed to possess the power to stop bleeding and preserve health.
 Coral was thought to ward off evil.

 Victorian jewelry is a reflection of the cultural changes that took place during the Victorian Period.
-Jewelry from the period is especially known as a form of expressing sensibility and love, or darker sentiments, and a piece of antique jewelry makes a wonderful gift and keepsake.
+Jewelry from the period is especially known as a form of expressing sensibility and love, or darker sentiments, such as memory and loss.

 The Art and History